 Division 3 of Standard 1.2.3 requires declarations of certain foods (e.g. allergens) on the label of food for sale, unless an exemption applies.
-If the declaration relates to a processing aid, it must be made in the statement of ingredients and must include the required name1 for the food which is to be declared in conjunction with the words 'processing aid'.
-If the requirement for a statement of ingredients does not apply, the required name must be declared on the label of the food for retail sale.
+If the declaration relates to a processing aid, it must be made in the statement of ingredients and must include the required name2 for the food which is to be declared in conjunction with the words 'processing aid'.
+If the requirement for a statement of ingredients does not apply, the required name must be declared on the label of the food for sale.
 If a food for retail sale is not required to bear a label, the required name must be displayed in connection with the display of the food or provided to the purchaser on request.
 If food sold to a caterer is not required to bear a label, the required name must be provided to the caterer with the food.

-Section 1.5.2-4 of the Code requires a food for sale that consists of a genetically modified food (GM food) or has a GM food as an ingredient to be labelled as 'genetically modified', unless an exemption applies.
+Section 1.5.2-4 of the Code requires a food for sale that consists of a genetically modified food3 (GM food) or has a GM food as an ingredient to be labelled as 'genetically modified', unless an exemption applies.
 The statement 'genetically modified' must be made in conjunction with the name of the GM food.
-If the GM food is used as a processing aid, this statement may be included in the statement of ingredients.
-The requirements imposed by section 1.5.2-4 apply to foods for retail sale and to foods sold to a caterer in accordance with Standard 1.2.1.
+If the GM food is used as a processing aid, this a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).

-1 Required name, of a particular food, means the name declared by section 1.2.3-5 as the required name for that food for the purposes of Division 3 of Standard 1.2.3 (see subsection 1.1.2-2(3)).
+2 Required name, of a particular food, means the name declared by section 1.2.3-5 as the required name for that food for the purposes of Division 3 of Standard 1.2.3 (see subsection 1.1.2-2(3)).